Ask a doctor about a prescription for ENALAPRIL/HYDROCHLOROTHIAZIDE STADA 20/12.5 mg TABLETS

 Respiratory, thoracic, and mediastinal disorders:

-Common:shortness of breath
+Common: shortness of breath

-Uncommon:mucus secretion, sore throat, and hoarseness, bronchospasm (difficulty breathing) and asthma
+Uncommon: mucus secretion, sore throat and hoarseness, bronchospasm (difficulty breathing) and asthma

 Gastrointestinal disorders:

-Common:diarrhea, abdominal pain
+Common: diarrhea, abdominal pain

-Uncommon:intestinal obstruction with severe pain, pancreatitis, vomiting, digestive discomfort, constipation, loss of appetite, gastric irritation, dry mouth, peptic ulcer, flatulence (gas)*
+Uncommon: intestinal obstruction with severe pain, pancreatitis, vomiting, digestive discomfort, constipation, loss of appetite, gastric irritation, dry mouth, peptic ulcer, flatulence (gas)*

-Very rare:intestinal angioedema (inflammation of the intestinal wall).
+Very rare: intestinal angioedema (inflammation of the intestinal wall).

 Hepatobiliary disorders:

-Rare:hepatic insufficiency, hepatic necrosis (which can be fatal), liver inflammation, suppression or cessation of bile secretion, yellowing of the skin or eyes, inflammation of the gallbladder (particularly in patients with pre-existing formation of stones in the bile ducts).
+Rare: liver failure, liver necrosis (which can be fatal), liver inflammation, suppression or cessation of bile secretion, yellowing of the skin or eyes, inflammation of the gallbladder (particularly in patients with pre-existing bile duct stone formation).

 Skin and subcutaneous tissue disorders:

-Common:skin rash (exanthema)
+Common: skin rash (exanthema)

-Uncommon:excessive sweating, itching, urticaria, hair loss
+Uncommon: excessive sweating, itching, urticaria, hair loss

 Musculoskeletal, connective tissue, and bone disorders:

-Common:muscle cramps †
+Common: muscle cramps †

-Uncommon:joint pain *
+Uncommon: joint pain *

 Renal and urinary disorders:

-Reproductive and breast disorders:
+Reproductive system and breast disorders:

-Rare:breast enlargement in men.
+Rare: breast enlargement in men.

 General disorders and administration site conditions:

-Common:chest pain, fatigue
+Common: chest pain, fatigue

-Uncommon:general malaise, fever.
+Uncommon: general malaise, fever.

 Investigations:

-Uncommon:increases in serum urea, low sodium levels in the blood
+Uncommon: increased blood urea, low sodium levels in the blood

-Rare:increases in liver enzymes, increases in serum bilirubin.
+Rare: increased liver enzymes, increased serum bilirubin.

 Reporting of side effects:

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through the Spanish System for Pharmacovigilance of Medicines for Human Use: https://www.notificaram.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this prospectus.
+You can also report them directly through the Spanish Pharmacovigilance System for Human Use Medicines: https://www.notificaram.es.
+By reporting side effects, you can contribute to providing more information on the safety of this medication.

-Keep out of the sight and reach of children.
+Keep out of sight and reach of children.

 No special storage conditions are required.
 Store in the original packaging.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
+Do not use this medication after the expiration date shown on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-Composition of Enalapril/Hidroclorotiazida Stada
+Composition of Enalapril/Hydrochlorothiazide Stada

-Appearance of the product and content of the packaging
+Appearance of the product and package contents

 Each package contains 28 or 500 (clinical package) tablets.

-Only some package sizes may be commercially marketed.
+Only some package sizes may be marketed.

 Frederic Mompou, 5